-EcoTravel Trends and News We’re Loving
+Top EcoTravel Trends and News

-Carbon-neutral flights, sustainable lodging and product re-use
+Carbon-neutral flights, sustainable lodging and product re-use.

 Luckily, ecotravel or ecotourism is growing in popularity and becoming more mainstream.
 According to the International Ecotourism Society, ecotravel is defined as “responsible travel to natural areas that conserve the environment and improves the welfare of local people.”
 More broadly, it can include anything that offsets the impact of travel and makes it more sustainable.
 As a leader in sustainable lifestyle PR, we keep an eye on the trends and news surrounding ecotravel.
 Here are a few stories and announcements in sustainable travel we’ve noticed in the past few months:

 - Speaking of carbon offsets, Health in Harmony is a nonprofit taking an innovative, holistic approach to offsetting carbon-heavy flights.
-The nonprofit uses its funds to “[focus] on two areas of health: that of the planet, and that of individuals who live in and around rain forests.”
-Not only does the money go into seedlings for valuable trees, it also supports the indigenous communities who call the rainforest home!
+The nonprofit uses its funds to “[focus] on two areas of health: that of the planet, and that of individuals who live in and around rainforests.”
+Not only does the money go into seedlings for valuable trees, but it also supports the indigenous communities who call the rainforest home!

-- Ever wonder what happens to the bars of soap in your hotel room after you check-out?
+- Ever wonder what happens to the bars of soap in your hotel room after you check out?
 There’s a good chance the soap is recycled by a company called Clean The World.
 Clean The World works with over 8,000 hotel and resort partners around the world to collect used soap, recycle it, and then distribute hygiene kits to communities with high pre-adolescent death rates due to pneumonia and cholera.
 Earlier this month, Clean The World announced that it produced 5.8 million bars of recycled soap in 2019.
 This is a 52% increase from 2018, thanks to more hotels and resorts implementing sustainability practices.